-This series is designed to guide students step by step through the process of learning to blog.
-The activities can be completed at your student’s own pace, in any order and you can customize for your students.
+This series is designed to guide you step by step through the process of learning to blog.
+The activities can be completed at your own pace and in any order.

 The aim of this second activity is to: